705: Escape 2000

 She looks like Shelley Duvall after a drinking binge.

-Shelley Duvall is a slender actress whose best-known role is as Wendy Torrance in the 1980 horror film The Shining; she also played Olive Oyl in the 1980 movie Popeye.
+Shelley Duvall (1949-2024) was a slender actress whose best-known role was as Wendy Torrance in the 1980 horror film The Shining; she also played Olive Oyl in the 1980 movie Popeye.

 Please, ma’am, if you go to New Mexico, you’ll have a nice view of cacti.
 You could live in a really nice artist colony?
 You might meet Joni Mitchell?